capnemo/distributed-sort/readme.txt

 Future direction.
 -----------------
-a) A higher abstraction with a type algebra to handle a bigger subset of parallel algorithms.
 b) A facility to run or bind code in different languages.
 c) Merge seems to be inefficient at larger file sizes.
    To be investigated.